selfxyz/self-sbt/README.md

 ## Deployment

-SelfSBTV2 includes a complete deployment pipeline that handles scope generation and contract deployment automatically.
+SelfSBTV2 includes a deployment pipeline that handles scope generation and contract deployment using TypeScript and Foundry.

-### 🚀 Quick Deployment (GitHub Actions)

-The easiest way to deploy is using GitHub Actions:

-1. **Go to Actions tab** → **"Deploy SelfSBTV2"**
-2. **Click "Run workflow"** and fill in the parameters:
-   - Network (Celo Mainnet or Alfajores)
-   - Owner Address, Verification Config ID
-   - Scope Seed (identifier from your frontend Self SDK, max 20 chars)
-   - Optional: Custom deployer private key (uses default deployer if not provided)
-3. **Deploy automatically** with scope generation and contract verification

 ### 🛠️ Manual Deployment

+Deploy using the TypeScript scope calculator and Foundry:

 ```bash
 # 1. Calculate scope value